floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If Someone Has A Warrant Online

-However, the FDLE and other government repositories warn online users against regarding the information they obtain as current or complete, nor should any information be used as a basis for individual action.
-Sometimes, a warrant may not yet be listed on an online system, and some information may be outdated.
+However, the FDLE and other government repositories warn online users not to regard the information they obtain as current or complete, nor should any information be used as a basis for individual action.
+Sometimes, a warrant may not be listed online, and some information may be outdated.
 Individuals are advised to contact their local law enforcement agency or the reporting agency listed in the online search results to verify warrants.

 Additionally, the public may utilize online databases provided by third-party or independent companies to find Florida warrant information.
 Like government databases, third-party websites require criteria like a person's last and first name to return matches.
 However, a fee may be assessed to obtain a record.